ningweinw/iengage/project-files/case-study/Modern Workspace/Microsoft 365 Copilot Adoption.md

 ## Future Plans
 Fabrikam aims to scale AI adoption with 42 use cases identified in pilots, expand Copilot use across departments, and explore tools like Microsoft Copilot for Finance.

+## Map the case with the Microsoft 365 Copilot user enablement framework**